- Command Line

 -L: (HTTP) If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.

--o: Write output to instead of stdout.
+-o: Write output to

 `--create-dirs`: When used in conjunction with the -o, --output option, curl will create the necessary local directory hierarchy as needed.